-0.5 Credits.
+0.5 Credit.
 Introductory course teaches students to use their voice, body language, writing skills and presentation aids to become effective speakers and listeners.
 Topics covered: informal and formal speaking, volume and enunciation, organizing speeches for various topics and purposes and the effective use of PowerPoint.
-Required for all freshman.